After Dhurandhar 2's bumper success, how Rakesh Bedi has become the poster boy of advertisers - BusinessToday

 In this video, he can be heard saying, "Bachcha hai tu mera, aa jaa tera bhi stress door kara doon, Yes Madam se."

-Beauty and makeup brand Renee Cosmetics, however, pushed the envelope further by combining the 'funny in serious moments' persona of Jamali with the bumbling uncle that he popularised in iconic 1990s shows such as Shriman Shrimati.
+Beauty and makeup brand Renee Cosmetics, however, pushed the envelope further by combining the 'funny in serious moments' persona of Jamali with the bumbling uncle persona that Bedi popularised in iconic 1990s shows such as Shriman Shrimati.

-The Renee ad campaign features Bedi as Jaan ji in an ad campaign called Aag mein daalo Ghee with Jaan Ji.
-While sharing one of the videos of the campaign, the beauty and makeup brand wrote, "You’re not FAT.
+The video shared by Renee Cosmetics features Bedi as Jaan ji in an ad campaign called Aag mein daalo Ghee with Jaan Ji.
+While sharing the video, the beauty and makeup brand wrote on Instagram, "You’re not FAT.
 You’re PHAT.
 JAAN JI enlightens us."

 Furthermore, a doodle artist named Ankur Debnath, who goes by @doodle_nath on Instagram, made an AI image of Jamali promoting Fanta.
 In Dhurandhar, Jamali's character tells Rahman Dakait in the middle of chaos, "Syana ho gayaa hai mera bachcha, chal tujhe Fanta pilata hoon."